-Whilst there are only a few suppliers of ZE trucks in Australia, and low numbers of fleets using them, the main barriers that this immature market presents can be summarised as follows.
+Whilst there are only a few suppliers of ZE trucks in Australia, and low numbers of fleets using them, the main barriers that this immature market presents are:

-Rapid pace of change - The ZE truck market and its supporting infrastructure is advancing rapidly, reducing the payload/range compromise, charging time, and costs.
-In this fast-changing market, the promise of radical improvements may in itself be a barrier to adoption as fleets hold off purchases with the expectation that the technology available 'next year' will be cheaper or better for their application.
+Rapid pace of change - the ZE truck market and its supporting infrastructure is advancing rapidly, reducing the payload/range compromise, charging time, and costs.
+In this fast-changing market, the promise of radical improvements may in itself be a barrier to adoption as fleets hold off purchases with the expectation that the technology available "next year" will be cheaper or better for their application.